Key takeaways

 Let's look at the reality of state support in 2025.

 Carer's Allowance: The primary benefit for full-time carers is the Carer's Allowance.
 In 2024/25, this was set at a paltry £81.90 per week.
-To be eligible, you must provide at least 35 hours of care per week and the person you care for must receive certain disability benefits.
+To be eligible, you should consider whether you may need to provide at least 35 hours of care per week and the person you care for must receive certain disability benefits. (illustrative estimate)

 To put that into perspective: